 One complaint I hear from therapists is that the credit card processing fees are so high.
 When we use an app like Square (or any credit card processing company for that matter), they take a small percentage of the charge.
 This is how their business is profitable.
 Please be aware that depending on what state you live in, it may not be legal to pass the credit card fee onto your client!
-In other words, you can’t charge a higher fee when a client uses their card vs cash.
+In these instances, you can’t charge a higher fee when a client uses their card vs cash.
 Make sure to check on the laws in your specific state to learn more.

 However, if you do accept credit cards, assume 99 out of 100 times that clients will pay with their card.
 In other words, this is a nearly universal expense worth accounting for when you set your rate.
 In the same way that we account for the costs of rent, liability insurance, and other expenses when we set our rate, we can simply factor this fee in when we evaluate how much to charge our clients.

 As of November 2019, Square updated its pricing as follows: